moorec-aws/deadline-cloud/README.md

 [Open Job Description (OpenJD)][openjd] jobs to [AWS Deadline Cloud][deadline-cloud].

 To support building workflows on top of AWS Deadline Cloud, it implements its own user interaction, job creation, file upload/download, and other useful helpers around the service's API.
-It can function as a pipeline tool, a standalone GUI application, or even be embedded within other applications' runtimes.
+Itasfasf can function as a pipeline tool, a standalone GUI application, or even be embedded within other applications' runtimes.

 Notable features include:
 * A command-line interface with subcommands for querying your AWS Deadline Cloud resources, and submitting jobs to your AWS Deadline Cloud Farm.